-Wind energy produces electricity by harnessing the kinetic energy produced due to moving air.
+Wind energy produces electricity by harnessing the kinetic energy produced by moving air.
 With the help of turbines, this kinetic energy is converted into electrical energy.

 It is a renewable and sustainable way of energy production and has adequate capacity to be used in place of burning fossil fuels.

-Interesting facts: The origin of windmills dates back to 200 B.C., and the places where they mark their first presence were Persia and China.
+Interesting facts: The origin of windmills dates back to 200 B.C., and the places where they marked their first presence were Persia and China.

 3. Hydro Energy

 To produce hydropower, the water flow of a water body, mainly a river, is altered by a dam or a diversion structure.
 This diverted water then comes under the scrutiny of a turbine, which converts the kinetic energy of flowing water into electrical energy.

 Hydropower is an affordable form of energy that has applications in many fields apart from electricity generation.
 These applications are irrigational activities, flood control and management, and clean drinking water.

 Interesting fact: Hydropower generation is one of the oldest ways of energy production.
 The first instances of its use were traced to Greece, where farmers used hydropower to grind grain.